Burlington County NJ Detention Center

 Medically housed inmate Visiting is from 9:30-11:30 a.m. every Friday.

 Contact Visits - The Burlington County Detention Facility offers contact visits during the weekend.
-The last name of the inmate determined whether the inmate will be taking visitors during Saturday or Sunday.
-For the purpose of Saturday and Sunday visits, the doors will open at 10:30 a.m. sign up for visiting sessions.
+The last name of the inmate determines whether the inmate will be taking visitors on Saturday or Sunday.
+For Saturday and Sunday visits, the doors will open at 10:30 a.m. and sign up for visiting sessions.

 During Sunday there are 3 sessions and inmate's with last names beginning with M - Z are allowed visitors.